spirali/elsie/docs/userguide/text.md

 Each parameter may also be `None` (the default value).
 This means that the value will be inherited from its parent style (see below).

-If you want to font or text properties that are not available in `TextStyle`, please [let us know](https://github.com/spirali/elsie/issues/new).
+If you want to use font or text properties that are not available in `TextStyle`, please [let us know](https://github.com/spirali/elsie/issues/new).

 You can pass a text style as a second argument to the `text` method: